EsterChang/CS4641/index.md

 Americans face on a daily basis.
 Health care costs often prevent people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households, do not have insurance, or have a serious medical condition.
-We hope to determine which factors play a bigger role in determining the final cost of insurance to provide patients with ways they can reduce their overall costs by making changes to factors they can control.
+Our goal is to develop a model that can predict the cost of insurance by inputting different features that can affect insurance cost.

 #### Dataset
 Our [data set](https://www.kaggle.com/mirichoi0218/insurance) is a CSV file from Kaggle with 1338 rows and contains a mix of text and numerical data.
 Specifically, it includes the following features:
 - Age (integer)